xuankimtran/docs-1/pages/katalon-analytics/docs/slack-integration.md

 You have enabled Slack integration on Katalon TestOps.

-Now every time you run a test on Katalon TestOps, you and your members will receive a Slack message on the Test Run and its result.
+Now every time you run a test on Katalon TestOps, you and your members will receive a Slack message on the Test Run and its results.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/slack-integration/kt_slack_test_run.png" width=100% alt="slack message on test run">